- Home /

 - Not many know that the Acqua Paola Fountain came into being as the terminal fountain for the Trajan aqueduct.

 - The Fontanone was commissioned in the early 1600s by the newly elected Pope Paul V Borghese (whence the name) to supply the area on the right bank of the Tiber with water.
-The fountain was built by the architects Giovanni Fontana and Flaminio Ponzio.
+At the time, the Borgo and Trastevere districts were poorly supplied with water: the Pope, in order to address this problem, advocated the restoration of the Trajan Aqueduct.
+To celebrate the completion of this work, which took place between 1608 and 1610, he then commissioned architects Giovanni Fontana and Flaminio Ponzio to build the monumental fountain we know today as the Fontanone.

 - Its façade features six columns, no less than four of which come from the previous incarnation of St. Peter's Basilica, built under Emperor Constantine!